 A “Subtley Subversive” Parking Structure

-It has a regular layout on the inside – though it has more spaces than usual for charging electric cars (30 spaces, with infrastructure for 130) and for bicycles (70 spaces in the structure, 40 on the sidewalk outside), spacious retail on the ground floor, and a slew of solar panels on the roof.
+While regular in layout, it features more spaces than usual for charging electric cars (30 spaces, with infrastructure for 130) and for bicycles (70 spaces in the structure, 40 on the sidewalk outside) as well as retail space on the ground floor, and solar panels on the roof.

-But it has a very eye-catching façade.
-First off, it pops with red, orange and yellow metal panels, each set at a different angle to reflect light in a way that illuminates the interior.
-The panels’ colors are selected not just to look cheerful and sunny but to correspond, metaphorically, with changing illumination levels on the façade.
+And then it has a very eye-catching façade.
+First off, it pops with red, orange and yellow metal panels, each set at a different angle, says Jantzen, to reflect light in a way that illuminates the interior.
+The panels’ colors are intended not merely to look sunny but to correspond, metaphorically, with changing illumination levels on the façade.

-Then it has a bold red stair, descending from top to bottom of the building on the street-side, a little like the external escalator at BCAM or the Pompidou Center.
+Add to that a bold red stair, descending from top to bottom of the building on the street-side, akin to the external escalator at BCAM, the Centre Pompidou or the Beverly Center.